kazcfz/WHAC-A-MOLE/README.md

 </p>

 # WHAC-A-MOLE
 Dive into the nostalgic fun of WHAC-A-MOLE with a modern twist!
-Our Ruby + Gosu Whac-A-Mole game brings the classic arcade experience to your fingertips.
+The Ruby + Gosu Whac-A-Mole game brings the classic arcade experience to your fingertips.
 Challenge your reflexes as you smash those mischievous moles within a thrilling 30-second round.
 <br><br>

 ## Features